simplocms/docs/docs/core/helpers.md

 Laravel offers a lot of helper functions, which you can use everywhere you want.
 These functions can help with specific problems and can solve some requirements.

-> If you want to know more about Helpers and get all available Laravel's Helpers, go to official [Laravel Documentation](https://laravel.com/docs/5.8/helpers)
+> If you want to know more about Helpers and get all available Laravel's Helpers, go to an official [Laravel Documentation](https://laravel.com/docs/5.8/helpers)

 ## Is In SIMPLO CMS More Helpers?